Morrow County Municipal Court

 If you plead not guilty, you will have to return to court for your pretrial hearing.
 At that time, your attorney will negotiate with prosecutor and may reach a plea agreement.
 If no deal is made and there are motions pending, you will have a motion hearing for the judge to decide outstanding legal issues.
 Then, if you still have not reached an agreement with the prosecuting attorney, you will have a trial.
 After your trial, you will be found either guilty or not guilty.
 If the judge or jury finds you guilty, you will then have to go through sentencing.
 At the sentencing, the judge will let you know what punishment you will receive.You May Not Want To Go to Court Alone

 It may be a mistake to go to court on your own.
 A good defense attorney can often improve the result in your case.
-I have experience helping clients in the Morrow County Municipal Court, and DUI / OVI defense is the focus of my practice.
-I limit my caseload so I can give each client my full attention.
-You can read more of this site to learn more about me, my past case results, and my client reviews.
-When you are ready to discuss your case, EMAIL ME or call 614-717-1177 to set up your free phone consultation.
+We have experience helping clients in the Morrow County Municipal Court, and DUI / OVI defense is the focus of our practice.
+We limit my caseload so we can give each client our full attention.
+You can read more of this site to learn more about us, our past case results, and our client reviews.
+When you are ready to discuss your case, EMAIL or call us at 614-717-1177 to set up your free phone consultation.